tenjin/tenjin-android-sdk/README.md

 The Tenjin Android SDK automatically tracks user engagement metrics to help you understand player behavior and lifetime value.
 These metrics are collected automatically and can be accessed programmatically.

-> [!WARNING]
-> User Profile is a paid feature.
-Please contact your Tenjin account manager if you are interested.

 ### Automatic Tracking

 The SDK automatically tracks: